 Proprietary Funds - The City maintains one type of proprietary fund.
 Enterprise funds are used to report the same functions presented as business-type activities in the government-wide financial statements.
-The City uses an enterprise fund to account for its sewer operations.
-Proprietary funds provide the same type of information as the government-wide financial statements, only in more detail; therefore, the proprietary fund financial statements provide more detailed information for the sewer operations, which is considered a major fund of the City.
-The financial statements of the proprietary fund can be found as listed in the table of contents.
+The City uses enterprise funds to account for its sewer and public works (sanitation and road improvements) operations.
+Enterprise funds provide the same type of information as the government-wide financial statements, only in more detail; therefore, the enterprise fund financial statements provide more detailed information for the sewer and public works operations, which are considered major funds of the City.
+The financial statements of the enterprise funds can be found as listed in the table of contents.